 With social justice issues boiling to the surface across the city and country, Corie uses her work to propel the conversation forward.
 As a trailblazer in the LGBTQIA+ community, she relies on her unwavering courage as an artist, in addition to pushing the boundaries of what women can say or do.

 Featured in The NY Times, The Guardian, LA Times, and more, Corie’s burgeoning career as a muralist and artist continues to flourish.
-In addition to critical acclaim, the LA community is celebrating her work, too, as she was recently named “District 26 Woman of the Year.”
+In addition to critical acclaim, the LA community is celebrating her work, too, as she was named “District 26 Woman of the Year” in 2021.

 Perhaps her greatest skill is her ability to manifest the cultural moment, creating poignant art that calls for a shift in perspective.
 Her bold aesthetic mirrors this spirit and demands your attention.

 “When my murals or pieces touch and inspire people, it reminds me of why I took this leap in the first place.”

 Before moving to LA to pursue her dreams of becoming an artist, Corie received her undergraduate degree at the University of Maryland, followed by a masters degree from Georgetown University.
 Despite a successful start to her career, she felt an integral part of herself still wasn’t being expressed.
 She abandoned the life she built on the East Coast and hasn’t looked back.